 One of the pioneers of the renaissance of American avant-garde object performance, Geiser creates innovative, hypnotic works that integrate a singular visual aesthetic, puppets, film/video and performing objects.
 Geiser’s performances have toured nationally and internationally, and her films have been screened at museums and festivals around the globe.
 Geiser has been recognized with an a Guggenheim Fellowship, an OBIE Award, and funding from the NEA, the Rockefeller Foundation, the Henson Foundation, Creative Capital, Jerome Foundation, MAPfund, the Center for Cultural Innovation, The Durfee Foundation, and others.
 Geiser received a 2011 Fellowship for Visual Artists from the California Community Foundation.
 She received a 2006 City of Los Angeles Visual Artist Fellowship for her installation The Spider's Wheels.

-Recent performance works include Fugitive Time (2014), Clouded Sulphur (death is a knot undone) (2013); and The Reptile Under the Flowers, which premiered in 2011 and was presented at the 2013 Toy Theater Festival at Arts at St. Ann's in Brooklyn .
+Recent performance works include Fugitive Time (2014), which has been presented at the Santa Barbara Museum of Contemporary Art, Automata (Los Angeles), and The Yard (Martha's Vineyard); Clouded Sulphur (death is a knot undone) (2013) presented as part of RADAR LA 2013; and The Reptile Under the Flowers, which premiered in Los Angeles at the Museum of Jurassic Technology, and was presented in 2013 at St. Ann's Warehouse Brooklyn.

 Geiser began making films in 1990, first as an element of her performances and installations, and then as a distinct works for screening and for installations.
 Geiser’s films have been screened at the Whitney Museum of American Art, the Guggenheim Museum, the Museum of Modern Art, Pacific Film Archives, the Centre Pompidou, the Salzberg Museum, San Francisco MOMA, LACMA (Los Angeles County Museum of Art) and at numerous festivals, including 9 New York Film Festivals, the Rotterdam International Film Festival, the Toronto Film Festival, the London International Film Festival, San Francisco Film Festival, Oberhausen, and the Hong Kong International Film Festival.

-Geiser is a Co-Director of AUTOMATA, a Los Angeles nonprofit dedicated to the creation, presentation, and preservation of puppet and object performance, experimental film, pre-cinematic attractions, and other lost and neglected forms.
+Geiser is a Co-Founder and Co-Artistic Director of AUTOMATA, a Los Angeles nonprofit dedicated to the creation, presentation, and preservation of puppet and object performance, experimental film, pre-cinematic attractions, and other lost and neglected forms.
 Geiser is on the faculty of the CalArts School of Theater, where she teaches object performance and interdisciplinary performance.